ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/NN/src/mainpage.md

 CMSIS-NN is actively maintained in a GitHub repository and is also released as a standalone package in CMSIS Pack format.

- - [**CMSIS-NN GitHub Repo**](https://github.com/ARM-software/CMSIS-NN) provides the full source code as well as releases in CMSIS-Pack format.
+ - [**CMSIS-NN GitHub Repo**](https://github.com/ARM-software/CMSIS-NN) provides the full source code of CMSIS-NN kernels.
  - [**CMSIS-NN Documentation**](https://arm-software.github.io/CMSIS-NN/latest/) explains how to use the library and describes the implemented functions in details.
+ - [**CMSIS-NN Pack**](https://www.keil.arm.com/packs/cmsis-nn-arm/versions/) delivers CMSIS-NN components and examples in [CMSIS-Pack format](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html).

 ## Key Features and Benefits